jzleetcode/jzleetcode.github.io/src/content/blog/leet-0038-reverse-count-and-say.md

 ## Description

 See [solution for LeetCode 38](./leet-0038-count-and-say/) for more background.
-The question could come up as a follow up to that question.
+The question could come up as a follow-up to that question.

 You should clarify the exact meaning of "reverse".